Stormwater Compliance Assistance for CMC Metals Industry Storm Water Group

 • Reviews Ad Hoc reports certified in SMARTS for accuracy in relation to their respective lab reports.

-• Performs legislative and policy analyses of complex issues with potentially significant impact on assigned storm water program operations.
+• Performs legislative and policy analyses of complex issues with potentially significant impact on assigned stormwater program operations.

 • Participates in establishing work plans and initiatives to address updates to the Industrial General Permit.